octabytes/octabytes.github.io/content/development/nocode-lowcode/hop.md

   iframe_website: /website-iframe/development/nocode-lowcode/hop
   dashboardImage: /images/development/nocode-lowcode/hop/screenshot-1.jpeg
   short_description: Apache Hop is a data orchestration and data engineering platform that aims to facilitate all aspects of data and metadata orchestration
-  description: Apache Hop is a data orchestration and data engineering platform that aims to facilitate all aspects of data and metadata orchestration.
-Apache Hop lets you focus on the problem you're trying to solve without technology getting in the way.
+  description: "Apache Hop is a data orchestration and data engineering platform that aims to facilitate all aspects of data and metadata orchestration.
+Apache Hop lets you focus on the problem you're trying to solve without technology getting in the way."
   features:
     - title: Metadata Driven
       description: Apache Hop is entirely metadata-driven.
 Every object type in Hop describes how data is read, manipulated or written, or how workflows and pipelines need to be orchestrated.